The Crystal Maze

 For some years, there were also various Cyberdrome Crystal Maze attractions around the country - the last one, at Narberth in Pembrokeshire, kept going right up to June 2010.
 If you really want to play the game, and money and distance are no object - or you happen to live in the United Arab Emirates, in which case, hello! - you might like to know that thanks to the enormous popularity of reruns of the show out there, there's now a similar attraction in Dubai.
 Though with the obvious and crucial difference that, at the time of writing (summer 2010), it's still open.

 A real-life reconstruction of The Crystal Maze had always seemed an impossible pipe-dream.
 Then it happened.
 A crowdfunding campaign raised £500,000 in June 2015, for an attraction scheduled to open in "autumn 2015".
+Finding the right place and building the games took a little longer than expected.

 To the Crystal Dome!